-Favorite Ice Cream Flavor: Vanilla or Passion Fruit Mango
+Favorite Ice Cream Flavor: Coffee or Rum raisin

 In 10 words or less, why should a student want to be involved in this department?